-Yet, the theory is still wildly popular among expectant mothers.
+Yet, the Ramzi theory is still wildly popular among expectant mothers.
 It’s easy to get drawn in because it’s relatively easy to use the approach.
-Learn a little bit more about the theory before you rush off to examine your latest ultrasound pictures.
+Learn a little bit more about the method before you rush off to examine your latest ultrasound pictures.

 Once you know, finding your results is simple.
 If the placenta is on your right side, you’re more likely to have a boy.
 But, according to the theory, if the placenta is forming on your left side, you’re more likely to have a girl.

 How to Tell Where the Placenta Is On an Ultrasound

 In an ultrasound image, the interior of the uterus is filled with amniotic fluid, which appears black on the screen.
 You can also see the surrounding uterine wall which is gray.
 The placenta will appear as a smooth gray mass on the image along the uterine wall.